-Green cards on a table at a naturalization ceremony in 2006.
+Some real green cards on a table at a naturalization ceremony in 2006.
 Photo by Jim Watson/AFP/Getty Images

 Finding a fake green card isn't difficult.
 I know this because after a half hour of looking online, I was already emailing with someone who said he or she could make one for me.